KabiCare Patient Support Program forParenteral Nutrition

 Infection, fat overload, hyperglycemia and refeeding complications: Monitor for signs and symptoms; monitor laboratory parameters.

-The most common adverse reactions for Kabiven (≥3%) are nausea, pyrexia, hypertension, vomiting, decreased hemoglobin, decreased total protein, hypokalemia, decreased potassium, and increased gamma glutamyltransferase.
-The most common adverse reactions for Perikabiven (≥3%) are hyperglycemia, hypokalemia, pyrexia, and increased blood triglycerides.
+The most common adverse reactions for KABIVEN (≥3%) are nausea, pyrexia, hypertension, vomiting, decreased hemoglobin, decreased total protein, hypokalemia, decreased potassium, and increased gamma glutamyltransferase.
+The most common adverse reactions for PERIKABIVEN (≥3%) are hyperglycemia, hypokalemia, pyrexia, and increased blood triglycerides.

-To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi USA, LLC at 1-800-551-7176, option 5, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact Fresenius Kabi USA, LLC at 1-800-551-7176, option 5, or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch (Opens in a New Window).